Uniformed Services Division

-The Uniformed Services Division is the largest division in the department consisting of the Patrol Division, Jail Operations, and the Animal Control Officer.
+The Uniformed Services Division is the largest division in the department consisting of the Patrol Operations, Jail Operations, and the Animal Control Officer.

-The Patrol Division operates 24 hours a day, 7 days a week.
+Patrol Operations operates 24 hours a day, 7 days a week.
 The officers in this division are generally the first to respond to calls for service.
 Duties performed by this division include:

 - Enforcement of state and municipal laws